valar-m0rghulis/Python/Infosys-Foundation-Program/README.md

 ##### Windows
 * Windows XP or higher version (32 bit or 64 bit)
 * Chrome 55.0 or higher version
-* Internet Connection with best bandwidth to view youtube links used in FP5.0

 ***
 ### III.
 IDE